Tag: How to make

 Instructions

-• Bake the chicken thighs for 30-35 minutes, flipping half way through.
+• Bake for 10-15 minutes, flipping half way through.
+Let cool.

 Grilled Whole Red Snapper